 Apolipoprotein b and e accumulate in the lining of the aortic valve and these lipids, in turn, undergo oxidation.
 The oxidation leads to the destruction of the lining of the cells of the aortic valve, which, in turn, leads to the infiltration of T lymphocytes and macrophages leading to the inflammation, as evidenced by the histopathology of the specimen.

 The process of inflammation of the aortic valve leads to the deposition of calcium, which leads to the calcification of the aortic valve.
 The inflammation also leads to the fibrosis of the valve.
 Fibrosis and calcification are responsible for the thickened nature of the aortic valve, which is defined as aortic sclerosis.

-The process when left unchecked and with the persistence of the risk factors such as hypertension leads to the further progress in the disease condition ultimately leading to aortic sclerosis.
+The process, when left unchecked and with the persistence of the risk factors such as hypertension, leads to the further progress of the disease condition, ultimately leading to aortic sclerosis.

 Clinical Manifestations of Aortic Sclerosis

 As the aortic valve is not completely blocked in many of the cases, the patient presents without any characteristic symptoms and is asymptomatic.
 On undertaking cardiovascular examination in these patients, the systolic ejection murmur (during the mid-systolic phase) could be detected and it will act as a vital clue in the diagnosis of aortic sclerosis.

 In some of the cases, the cardiovascular examination could have no murmur; thus, the onus lies on the diagnosis of the condition using the radiological techniques, such as echocardiography.
 In patients who are asymptomatic, the routine follows up using electrocardiogram as an essential feature.

 As we said before, the patients who are not controlled adequately progress to aortic stenosis.
 The aortic stenosis is associated with calcification and thickening of the aortic valve.